cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

 The get method can return any type of value.

-This property can also be displayed in the **Property Inspector** and can be directly accessed in all codes including the constructor.
+This property can also be displayed in the **Inspector** panel and can be directly accessed in all codes including the constructor.

 ```typescript
 class Sprite{